pebxcvi/PSHomeCacheDepot/README.md

 ## ✧ Repo Overview ✧

 This repository is an archive of assets pertaining to **Playstation®Home**.

+The archive is located on HuggingFace https://huggingface.co/datasets/pebxcvi/PSHomeCacheDepot

 Playstation®Home was an online social world video game that was on PS3.
 It was closed down by it's creator ( Sony Computer Entertainment ) on April 1st 2015.
 The Playstation®Home community strongly feels that Playstation®Home is an abandonded game and its assets to be lost media.